 To establish infringement, it will be necessary to prove copying.
 Two identical but independently created works may each be protected by copyright.
 Put another way, a person is not guilty of infringement merely by creating a work that is identical or similar to another if he/she/it came up with it completely on his/her/its own.

 Despite “training” their proteges on existing works, generative-AI outfits deny that their tools actually copy any of them.
 They say that any similarity to any existing works, living or dead, is purely coincidental.
-Thus, OpenAI has stated that copyright infringement “is an unlikely accidental outcome.”
+Thus, OpenAI has stated that copyright infringement is an “unlikely accidental outcome.”

 The “accidental outcome” defense seems to me like a hard one to swallow in those cases where a prompt involves creating a story involving a specified fictional character that enjoys copyright protection.
 If the character is distinctive enough — and a piece of work in and of itself, so to speak — to enjoy copyright protection (such as, say, Mr. Spock from the Star Trek series), then any generated output would seem to be an unauthorized derivative work, at least if the AI tool is any good.